 At about that same time, former Western University president Bishop William Tecumseh Vernon returned to Quindaro briefly after rejecting a second appointment in the later years of the Taft administration in 1911.
 By the next year, Vernon was serving as the was President of Campbell College in Jackson, Mississippi

 At some point, the grade school that had been called the Colored School of Quindaro took on the name of “Vernon School” after the former president of Western University.*

-In 1915, Western University became affiliated with the Frederick Douglass Hospital when it moved near the college campus.
-This hospital had been originally chartered in 1899 after four black men, including two doctors, a minister, and a lawyer and had become affiliated with the African Methodist Episcopal Church in 1905.
+In 1915, Western University became affiliated with the Douglass Hospital when it moved near the college campus.
+This hospital had been originally chartered in 1899 after four black men, including two doctors, a minister, and a lawyer had become affiliated with the African Methodist Episcopal Church in 1905.
 At that time, blacks were only able to seek medical care in segregated and inadequate wards of the Kansas City General Hospital.
 Douglass Hospital was also a training facility and educated students in Western University’s nursing program.